How to Get Into Medical School: The Complete Guide (2025)

 Common Mistakes

-We’ve seen thousands of applicants apply to medical schools.
+I’ve seen thousands of applicants apply to medical schools.
 Here are some of the most common mistakes and traps that applicants fall into, and how to avoid them.

 1. Thinking great stats are enough to guarantee admission.
 Each year, thousands of applicants with 3.9 GPAs and 515+ MCATs are rejected.
 Med schools want well-rounded, emotionally intelligent, self-aware future doctors, not just test-takers.
 Instead, build a story-driven application that shows your judgment, values, and readiness across every component, not just the quantitative ones.

 5. Not practicing interviews.
 Even top applicants stumble in interviews because they haven’t practiced out loud.
 Med schools aren’t just evaluating your answers, they’re assessing judgment, maturity, and communication under pressure.
 Do at least two mock interviews (including MMI if needed) and get feedback from someone who understands med school admissions.
-This is the best prep tool that you have at your disposal, make the most of it.
+This is the best prep tool that you have at your disposal; make the most of it.

 6. Applying to the wrong mix of schools.
 A school list full of reach programs or prestige picks is a recipe for disappointment.
 Most applicants need a balanced list with a thoughtful mix of MD, DO, and mission-fit schools.
 Build a data-informed list with ~15-25 schools that include reaches, targets, and foundation schools aligned with your profile and story.